Introduction

 0

 Figure 1.
-Upper Columbia spring Chinook salmon and steelhead returns (left axis) between 2000-2023 for natural-origin (colored bars) and hatchery-origin (gray bars) fish and percent hatchery-origin spawners (right axis; light gray fill) by year.
+Upper Columbia spring Chinook salmon and steelhead return spawners (left axis) between 2000-2024 for natural-origin (colored bars) and hatchery-origin (gray bars) fish, and percent hatchery-origin spawners (right axis; light gray fill) by year.
 The black line indicates the 12-year geometric mean of natural-origin spawners, and the dashed line is the abundance delisting target for natural-origin fish.
-Note the difference in axes among plots and a break in the y-axis for Methow Chinook salmon and steelhead, and Okanogan steelhead.
-Source: WDFW 2024 SPI data.
+Note the difference in axes among plots and a break in the y-axis for Methow Chinook and steelhead and Okanogan steelhead.
+Source: WDFW 2024 SPI data, Hillman et al. 2025, Snow et al 2025

 Snowpack and Streamflow

-Upper Columbia peak flows averaged 38% above normal.
+Upper Columbia peak flows averaged 36% below normal.

 Columbia River summer water temperatures peaked at 2.0°F above average below Rocky Reach Dam.

 Figure 2.
-Map of the four major Upper Columbia River subbasins showing the location of SNOWTEL sites where snow-water equivalent is assessed (circles) and USGS stream gages where flow is measured (triangles).
+Map of the four major Upper Columbia River subbasins showing the location of SNOTEL sites where snow-water equivalent is assessed (circles) and USGS stream gages where flow is measured (triangles).
 The color ramp indicates the percent difference from annual average for each of the two measurements.
-Source: NRCS 2024, USGS 2024.
+Source: USGS, 2025; NRCS, 2024.

 Wildfire